UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Does TXU Energy charge cancellation fees?

-Yes, TXU typically charges an Early Termination Fee between $150 and $295 depending on the length of your contract.
-However, they sometimes run promotions where they cover your switch fees if you are moving to them from another provider.
+Yes, TXU typically charges an Early Termination Fee scaling between $150 and $395 depending on the length of your contract.
+However, they waive these fees if you supply proof that you are moving to a new residential address.

 Can I transfer my Discount Power plan if I move?